IgorMarques/sickbay/README.md

 https://sickbay.herokuapp.com/?google=http://www.google.com&bing=http://www.bing.com

-For instance should return you the status of Google and Bing.
+For instance should return you the statuses of Google and Bing.

 ## Setup